If you are injured in an accident, you must keep in mind two very important goals:

-To achieve both of these goals, you have certain duties and there are many things that you should know and many steps that you should take.
+To achieve both of these goals, you have certain duties and there are many things that you should know and many steps to remember.
 Your doctor and lawyer can only achieve the best results with your help.
 The best doctor and the best lawyer in the world will not achieve the maximum result possible unless you take the following steps.

 Be Thorough in Reporting Your Complaints